Progress Ratio Embeddings: An Impatience Signal for Robust Length Control in Neural Text Generation: Continuous Length Control

 \subsection{Finetuning with PRE}

-Let $A := (A_0, \ldots, A_n)$ denote the sequence of tokens corresponding to the context of the task (e.g., the source article for summarization), and $S := (S_0, \ldots, S_l)$ the sequence of tokens in a \emph{"gold"} reference (e.g., a target summary), where $l$ is the expected number of tokens in the produced text.
+Let $A := (A_0, \ldots, A_n)$ denote the sequence of tokens corresponding to the context of the task (e.g., the source content), and $S := (S_0, \ldots, S_l)$ the sequence of tokens in a \emph{"gold"} reference (e.g., a target text), where $l$ is the expected number of tokens in the produced text.
 Following Section~\ref{subsec:PRE_methode}, we consider an associated family of Progress Ratio Embeddings $\Xi = (\xi(r_0),\ldots,\xi(r_l)) $ related to the expected target length $l$.
-Given a pretrained model\footnote{In our experiments, we focus on encoder-decoder models, although our technique can be straightforwardly applied to decoder-only architectures by initializing the progress ratios at the start-of-sequence token.}, our objective is to adapt its parameters so that it predicts the conditional probability $P(S \mid A , l)$.
+Given a pretrained model\footnote{In our experiments, we focus on encoder-decoder models, although our technique can be straightforwardly applied to decoder-only architectures by initializing the progress ratios at the beginning of the expected sequence S.}, our objective is to adapt its parameters so that it predicts the conditional probability $P(S \mid A , l)$.

 Following the maximum likelihood estimation (MLE) principle, we optimize the model parameters $\theta$ to maximize the product of conditional probabilities.
 This product can be factorized using the chain rule ($\star$) and the causal property ($\star\star$) of the decoder: